zagorskitomasz/Tennis-Game/README.md

 21.08.2017: Added some Lambda Expressions, so I could remove 3 useless classes.
 Example:

-		tUpSt = new Timer(8000, event -> {
+		// Create and throw new power up every 8 sec. tUpSt = new Timer(8000, event -> {
 			this.powerUp = new PowerUp(this);
 			this.tUp.stop();